 To enable SQL-only table access control on a cluster and restrict that cluster to use only SQL commands, set the following flag in the cluster’s Spark conf:

 Access to SQL-only table access control is not affected by the Enable Table Access Control setting in the Admin Console.
 That setting controls only the workspace-wide enablement of Python and SQL table access control.

 This version of table access control lets users run Python commands that use the DataFrame API as well as SQL.
 When it is enabled on a cluster, users on that cluster or pool:

-- Can access Spark only via the Spark SQL API or DataFrame API.
-In both cases, access to tables and views is restricted by administrators according to the Azure Databricks View-based access control model.
+- Can access Spark only using the Spark SQL API or DataFrame API.
+In both cases, access to tables and views is restricted by administrators according to the Azure Databricks Data governance model.

-- Cannot acquire direct access to data in the cloud via DBFS or by reading credentials from the cloud provider’s metadata service.
+- Cannot acquire direct access to data in the cloud using DBFS or by reading credentials from the cloud provider’s metadata service.